donghero/EcommerceShopping-Website/README.md

 # Admin
-1.delete add and upgrade products.
+  1.delete add and upgrade products.<br>
-2.Also you could see Annual product sales (dashbord).
+  2.Also you could see Annual product sales (dashbord).<br>
   3.There are lots of functions on admin page so you can upgrade and modify code.